 A third OWI conviction is automatically a felony that carries mandatory jail time.
 With such harsh penalties, we urge you to gain legal representation with Dallo Law, P.C. as soon as possible.
 J. Dallo of Dallo Law, P.C. has extensive trial experience with all types of drinking and driving offenses including multiple OWI offenders.
 He can advise you of all your legal options and aggressively advocate for your rights in the courtroom whether it’s your first, second, or third OWI.

-Set up your first consultation for free with Dallo Law, P.C. by calling (248) 283-7000.
+Set up your first consultation with Dallo Law, P.C. by calling (248) 283-7000.
 Dallo Law, P.C. is located in Bloomfield Hills, but we practice throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Waterford Township, Royal Oak, Southfield, Novi, Clinton Township, Sterling Heights, Mount Clemens, and St. Clair Shores.

 Information Center: